heyJonBray/infinite-inkblots/README.md

 ## Acknowledgments

+- Particle distribution approach inspired by Nicolas Decoster's P5.js implementation
-Inspired by the classic Rorschach psychological test and the rich tradition of generative art.
+- Built on the rich tradition of generative art and NFT collections